Symbolism, Imagery, Allegory

 "Sometimes he fancied he had been lying there a month; at other times it all seemed part of the same day.
 But of that—of that he had no recollection, and yet every minute he felt that he had forgotten something he ought to remember."
 (2.3.1)

 Look at all the references to time in those sentences.
 (We bolded 'em for you.)
 We admit this is an extreme example, and it shows just how ill Raskolnikov really was.
 (You can't fake a fever, can you?)

 Nonetheless, it actually doesn't differ much from his usual perception of time.
 Though he might know what time it is at a given moment, when a clock strikes or somebody tells him, it doesn't last.
 He'll be wandering around, talking to himself, and not remembering where he's been or how he got to wherever he is when he comes out of his head again.

-This temporal (having to do with time) confusion both calls our attention to the fact that this is a work of fiction, and comments on the confusion we all face, every day, regarding time.
+This temporal confusion both calls our attention to the fact that this is a work of fiction and comments on the confusion we all face, every day, regarding time.
 And, oh yeah: it underlines the fact that our boy Raskolnikov is one maraschino cherry shy of a full sundae.